getsentry/sentry-global-search/README.md

 {

   /* Searchable */
-  text         // Text content of the record section      // Last heading seen.
+  text         // String text content of the record section      // String last heading seen.
 Initially set to the document title

   /* Context */
-  anchor       // `id` attribute of section heading for deep link url          // url to the page
+  title        // String title of the document.
+Not searchable because `section` includes the page title on relevant records. anchor       // String `id` attribute of section heading for deep link url          // String url to the page
                // … other site-specific context goes here

   /* For ranking */